100devs/todo-mvc-auth-local/README.md

  Have fun testing and improving it! 😎

-git add .
+Git Flow

-git commit -m"changes"
+Find a ticket number
-git push -u origin <branch>
+git checkout -b tix-#
-git push --set-upstream origin nameTest
+(can do "git branch" to make sure you are on correct branch) Make changes git add . git commit -m"ticket# changes made" git pull origin main git push -u origin <branch>